 For example, photographers can do quick 30-minute sessions at half price.
 This way, you can attract interested prospects at a low commitment or cost, who may potentially return to you for larger holidays and events.

-No matter what kind of business you run, there are different ways to promote your business and connect with your audience on and around Valentine’s Day.
-Below you'll find some industry-specific and general marketing ideas for this holiday.
+No matter what kind of business you run, there are different ways to promote your business and stand out to your audience on and around Valentine’s Day.

 Note that you can run a Valentine’s Day contest or giveaway using any of your products.
 That’s the beauty of holidays!

 If art, decorations, gift-giving, bouquets, or design are relevant to your business or audience, why not post a DIY tutorial on a Valentine’s Day craft?
 Video can help to engage your audience and reveal your business’s personality.
 Try a Facebook Live or Instagram Live session.